 You can improve your chances for success — and your profitability — by being aware of and steering clear of these common small business money mistakes.

 Growing businesses can have a similar problem.
-You ramp up to be able to serve bigger customers or a wider areas, and before you start earning income from the growth, you need cash to pay your growing staff, growing payroll taxes, and other growing overhead expenses.
+You ramp up to be able to serve bigger customers or a wider area, and before you start earning income from the growth, you need cash to pay your growing staff, growing payroll taxes, and other growing overhead expenses.

 Still another problem for an existing business: existing cash flow may make the business owner miss or ignore falling profits and growing debt.
-To avoid cash flow problems take pains to accurately estimate all your costs and allow for the time it can take you to get paid.
+To avoid cash flow problems take time to accurately estimate all your costs and allow for the time it can take you to get paid.
 Get invoices out on time, stay on top of collectibles, and reassess your cash position at least quarterly, if not more often.

-Failing To Create a Budget, or Stick To One
+Failing to Create a Budget, or Stick to One

 Waiting Too Long to Seek Credit

 The worst time to look for a business loan or line of credit is when you most need it.
 If your business is paying its bills late and is on the brink of failing, finding funding will be difficult or impossible.
 The time to seek funding is when your business looks solid enough to convince a lender you will be able to repay what you borrow.

 The type of credit to seek will depend on the type of business you run, the purpose of the funds, and the size of the loan.
 Depending on what you need, funding sources include traditional banks, online lenders, credit card cash advances or purchases, and specialty lenders.
 (For major projects, check with your local economic development agencies for suggestions on funding.)
 Interest rates and terms vary widely, so give yourself time to find the best funding source for your needs.
 And don’t get discouraged if local banks turn you down.
 Check with the major online lenders to see if they’ll work with you and how their rates and terms may compare with other options.